daniel-chibuogwu/daniel-chibuogwu/README.md

 - ⚡ Fun fact: I Love TailwindCSS so much that I can remember most utility classes without looking at the docs😄 -->

-## Hello there! 👋
+## Hey there! 👋

-I'm Daniel Chibuogwu, a passionate software developer deeply immersed in the world of web and mobile technologies.
+I'm Daniel, a passionate developer immersed in web and mobile technologies.
+Currently:

-### 🔭 What I'm Working On

-- Building the mobile app for [Flickwheel](https://flickwheel.com/) to bring a seamless experience to users.
-- Crafting my personal portfolio and blog to share my journey and insights.

-### 🌱 What I'm Currently Learning

-I'm on a journey to master:

-- Node.js - to understand JavaScript server-side magic.
-- Web animations using GSAP to bring interfaces to life.

-### 💬 Ask Me About

-If you have questions or want to chat about:

-- JavaScript, Typescript, and Node.js for powerful server-side scripting.
-- TailwindCSS - my go-to for stylish and efficient styling.
+- Building Flickwheel's Mobile App and working on my portfolio/blog.
-- Next.js - building robust and scalable web applications.
+- Learning Node.js and mastering web animations with GSAP.
-- React Native and Expo - creating cross-platform mobile apps.

-### ⚡ Fun Fact
+🤝 Open to collaborations on blogs, frontend web, and mobile projects using React, Vue and React Native.

+💬 Ask me about JavaScript, TailwindCSS, Typescript, Next.js, React Native, Expo, CSS animations, GSAP, and Node.js.

-I have such a deep love for TailwindCSS that I can recall most utility classes without peeking into the documentation.
-It's my styling superpower! 😄
+⚡ Fun Fact: I'm a TailwindCSS enthusiast who can recall most utility classes by heart! 😄 Let's connect and build amazing things! 🚀